This article expands on what I wrote several years ago in Each database table requires its own class.

 Every task in a database application, no matter how simple or how complex, has exactly the same characteristics:

 An experienced database programmer should be able to see that the code for item #1 in the above list is virtually the same regardless of the contents of the database table.
 This is often referred to as boilerplate code.
 On the other hand the code for item #2 is unique for each table or each task.
 Instead of having to duplicate the boilerplate code in each class it would be very useful to find a mechanism which allowed you to define such code in a single reusable module, and then refer to that module as and when required.
 It would also be useful if such a mechanism allowed the insertion of any additional unique or custom code.
 This is where the Template Method Pattern comes into play.
 Each of the four methods in item #1 above has been implemented as a Template Method in the abstract table class which means that each will execute its own set of sub-methods, some of which will be invariant with fixed implementations while others will be variant/customisable methods which can be defined in each subclass as and when required.
+You can see a visual representations of this idea in my collection of UML diagrams.

 I do not use a Front Controller in my framework, so the URL for each task points directly to a separate component script in the file system.
 This is a very simple script which does nothing but identify the different components that are required to implement that task, such as in the following: